Be sure to get the issue diagnosed correctly in the first place to avoid unnecessary spending

 Need a replacement starter motor

 At GCCEM we have access to a huge range of starter motors to suit almost all vehicles, and we can help you find the one that suits yours.
-We have access to OEM, after market and remanufactured starter motors.
+We have access to OEM, aftermarket and remanufactured starter motors.
 We even have a large selection of in-house reconditioned starter motors ready to go.

-It can often be more cost effective for your starter motor to be repaired instead of being replaced, we will let you know so you can choose the option that’s right for you.
+It can often be more cost-effective for your starter motor to be repaired instead of being replaced, we will let you know so you can choose the option that’s right for you.

 Starter motors convert electrical energy into mechanical energy.
 They do this by using a solenoid to control electrical current to power “field windings” and the “armature”.
-When these are energised they create magnetic fields that cause the armature to rotate.
+When these are energized they create magnetic fields that cause the armature to rotate.
 The armature is connected to a drive gear that will then rotate the engine.

-Without proper testing it is difficult to condemn the starter motor as there are many components in a vehicle that can cause it to not start.
+Without proper testing, it is difficult to condemn the starter motor as there are many components in a vehicle that can cause it to not start.
 Common faults with starters are hearing a click and nothing else happening or noisy operation.

 Worn brushes, these will stop the electrical circuit from being completed through the starter motor.
 A faulty drive gear may slip when engaging the engine.
 A faulty solenoid may stop electrical current passing to the motor circuits.